norrismw/SLAE/docs/assignment-3.md

 #### Demonstrating the Egg Hunter
 As demonstrated in previous posts, the `sc_test.c` program can be used to test the `egghunter` shellcode.
 As the Egg Hunter technique is a type of staged payload, the `egghunter` portion cannot be tested without a complementary shellcode that is prepended by the 8-byte egg as explained earlier in this post.
 With that being said, the `shell_reverse_tcp` reverse shell shellcode from the "Create A Shell_Reverse_TCP Shellcode" paper will be used for this purpose.
 Additionally, `sc_test.c` has been modified to print the length of the `egghunter` shellcode as well as the length of `shell_reverse_tcp` shellcode prepended with the 8-byte egg.

 To test the `egghunter` shellcode with a different payload, simply replace the payload contents below the `/* Current payload: */` comment with the desired shellcode payload.
+The source code for this file can be found on [GitHub](https://github.com/norrismw/SLAE).

 ```c
 #include <stdio.h>